 Risk, R, can be reduced to an acceptable level by reducing any one or more of the risk factors.
 Zoning maps reflect the probability-magnitude elements.
 Land use decisions (dwelling locations and unit-density) and mitigation designs (structural, architectural, civil) affect the exposure and vulnerability components.
-Exposure (E) is includes both time and numbers of people or value of resources for a given location.
+Exposure (E) includes both time and numbers of people or value of resources for a given location.
 Exposure can be reduced by structural and architectural designs that place high occupancy uses in protected areas.
-This is particularly important for outdoor uses such as hot tubs and entries.
+This is particularly important for outdoor uses such as hot tubs, entries and outdoor living spaces.
 Vulnerability (V) is the resistance to loss.
-Persons inside of avalanche-proof buildings have a high level of protection, but outside of buildings, vulnerability can be high.
+Persons inside of buildings designed for avalanche impact have a high level of protection, but outside of buildings, vulnerability is high.
 Vulnerability for persons outside of buildings is best managed by designs and user awareness that minimize the time of exposure.
-The entire design team should be aware that design decisions impact the level of avalanche risk in and near hazard zones.